 Step Two: Use Emotional Moments to Connect

 Lots of North American adults were raised in families where negative emotions meant negative interactions with grownups.
 Emotion Coaching is a very different approach that is born from an open and accepting relationship with all emotions.
 Encourage your children to express emotions.
 Become curious about your own and talk about them.
 Many of us hide from our children when we are vulnerable.
-Our child psychologist told us when we’re sad, it gives our son the chance to practice being empathetic and not being afraid of an adult having a negative feeling.
+Our child psychologist told us that when we’re sad, it gives our son the chance to practice being empathetic and not afraid of an adult having and expressing a negative feeling.

 Step Three: Take time to listen to and respect your child